paralympics/sdms-user-guide/docs/participants/registration-and-update.md

 All historic changes to status are also displayed here, along with time stamp and username of the responsible user.

 > [!DANGER]
 > If an athlete is set to the career status *Historical*, they will disappear to all NPC users from all outputs (such as classification data, licensing data, etc.) except result archives.
+However, NPC users can include historical athletes in their search parameters by clicking on the **include historical athletes** checkbox (in the Athlete Registration search table of the Athletes module).
 Athletes that have been *Retired* for at least four years will automatically be set to *Historical*.

 ## Biography